sametz/pydnmr/README.rst

 Installation and Use
 ====================

-Everything outside the pydnmr/pydnmr folder is a work in progress, including setup.py and tests, and should not be trusted.
+This is a work in progress.
+In the main branch, the main application (main.py) and its dependencies in the pydnmr subfolder should provide a basic, functional application.
+Everything else, including setup.py, should not be trusted.

-The brave and curious can copy the contents of the pydnmr/pydnmr folder, and run the program from the command line:
+The brave and curious can copy main.py plus the pydnmr/pydnmr subfolder, and run the program from the command line:

     ``python main.py``